HarshaMatta/orion/README.md

 Open websites in an App

-The app in on the google playstore:
+The app is on the google playstore:

 https://play.google.com/store/apps/details?id=com.xorbit.orion